Llanddoged: History

-Saint Doged's Church, set in a circular churchyard in Llanddoged, was rebuilt in 1839, but was originally a sixth-century martyrium constructed to shelter the grave of Saint Doged.
+St Doged's Church, set in a circular churchyard in Llanddoged, was rebuilt in 1839, but was originally a sixth-century martyrium constructed to shelter the grave of Saint Doged.
 It is Grade II* listed.
 Nearby, the waters of Saint Doged's Well were reputed to cure eye-disorders.
 The church is open to visitors and inside still has the original layout, with a large seating box for each wealthy family and seats for their servants behind.
 Some old house names can still be seen on the doors.
 The area across the aisle was provided for the villagers to use.

 The church also has three pews above each other, much like a chapel.
 The altar is at the front of the church, before the village seating but diagonal to the families with their own seating boxes.

 An old well can be seen behind the church to which the myths above relate.

 The church originally had 12 trees planted around it to signify the 12 disciples with Christ in the middle.
 Unfortunately, now there are only 10 trees standing around the church.

 A Roman road passes close to Llanddoged, indicated by the nearby place-name: 'Sarn Ddu' shown on the map as the name of the local sewage works.
 Sarn, which means causeway in Welsh, has been commonly used to name Roman roads such as Sarn Helen, also in Roman Wales.
 Sarn is also used to indicate defences against water (flood, tide) where these, like Roman roads, involve significant built-up lines of layers of stones.
 There are also indications of a causeway.

 A possible route on which this may stand is a NNW-SSE road starting close to the edge of the east bank of Afon Conwy, just SE of the Tan-yr-Allt building in Coed Bortho, facing the confirmed Roman fort at Caerhun, suggesting this road may have been to a Ferry or ford.
 It may have run SSE via Sarn Ddu towards Nebo, & the A5, but this is still being researched.
 Another possible route is a WSW-ENE road the route of which may run close to the nearby Caer Faban, another unconfirmed possible Roman site, in which case Llanddoged / Sarn Ddu may stand in the vicinity of Roman crossroads.